Finding The Next Step In Your Yoga Journey

 Kundalini yoga is designed to awaken the energy at the bottom of the spine and draw it up through the body’s seven chakras.
 Instead of holding poses for extended periods, Kundalini yoga involves a series of rapid, repetitive movements along with chanting, meditation, and breathing exercises.
 If you’re looking to really lean in to the spiritual side of yoga, want to increase your sense of determination, or are seeking a completely different kind of physical and mental challenge, Kundalini yoga could be for you.

 Partner yoga can take many forms, but is primarily designed to help yogis expand physically and emotionally within their practice.
 Many poses allow one person in the partnership to sink deeply into a certain position while the other person provides resistance to support their partner.
-With this yin-yang format, partner yoga gives you the opportunity to increase your flexibility while also building strength.
+With this yin-yang format, partner yoga poses give you the opportunity to increase your flexibility while also building strength.
 This is also a wonderful practice to engage in if you want to work on trust, teamwork, or romantic bonding.

 If you’re currently pregnant and are looking for a new yoga discipline that works with your changing body or are a teacher interested in working with women through pregnancy, practicing prenatal yoga may be for you.
 Prenatal yoga involves postures that can help reduce stress, strengthen and stretch areas of the body that may feel strained during pregnancy (such as the low back), and teach women to get in touch with their breath to help during the birthing process.